DEALERSOCKET MASTER SERVICES AGREEMENT

-These Terms of Service (“Terms”) establish the general terms and conditions between DealerSocket, Inc. (“DealerSocket”) and Customer applicable to DealerSocket’s provision of products and services (collectively, the “Products”) to Customer as listed on one or more fully executed order forms (each, an “Order”) (the Terms and Order are collectively referred to as the “Agreement”).
+This Master Services Agreement (“Terms”) establish the general terms and conditions between DealerSocket, Inc. (“DealerSocket”) and Customer that are applicable to DealerSocket’s provision of its, and its subsidiaries’, products and services (collectively, the “Products”) to Customer as listed on one or more fully executed order forms (each, an “Order”).
+The Terms and Order are collectively referred to as the “Agreement”.

 1.1 Dependent Products.
-Upon termination or cancellation of a Product pursuant to the Agreement, all software programs and applications dependent upon such Product will automatically terminate.
 A Product marked as “Coterminous” has the same term length as the program or application upon which such Product is dependent.
+Upon termination or cancellation of a Product under this Agreement, all software programs and applications dependent upon such Product will also terminate.

 1.2 Cancellation of an Order.
-Either party may cancel an Order by providing notice to the other party, and subject to any conditions specified in such Order.
-Notice of cancellation by Customer must be sent by email to firstname.lastname@example.org.
-Notice of cancellation by DealerSocket (or suspension or termination as outlined in Sections 1.3 and 1.4 respectively) will be in accordance with Section 10.12.
-Any Orders that are not cancelled, or terminated as outlined herein, will continue in full force and effect under the terms of the Agreement.
+Either party may cancel an Order by providing notice to the other party, and subject to any conditions specified in the Order.
+Notice of cancellation must be in accordance with Section 10.12.
+Any Orders that are not cancelled, or terminated under this provision, will continue in full force and effect under the terms of the Agreement.

 1.3 Suspension.
-Suspension under this Section 1.3 will not relieve Customer of its obligations to pay amounts due to DealerSocket.
-DealerSocket may immediately suspend Customer’s account or cease to provide the Products without notice if any of the following occur:
+DealerSocket may immediately suspend Customer’s account or cease to provide the Products without notice if:

 a.
-A material risk to the security or performance of any Products or any aspect of DealerSocket’s software programs and applications;
+There is material risk to the security or performance of any Products or any aspect of DealerSocket’s software programs and applications;

 b.
-Use of the Products in any way that violates the Agreement; or
+Customer’s use of the Products in any way that violates the Agreement; or

 c.
 Customer does not pay an invoice within 30 days of the invoice due date.